sam2332/Rimworld-StorageWindow/IMPLEMENTATION_SUMMARY.md

-# PassThroughWindow Mod - Implementation Summary
+# StorageWindow Mod - Implementation Summary

 ## Version History

-### RimWorld 1.6 Update & Routing Optimization
+### Mod Renaming & RimWorld 1.6 Update

 **Date**: Current Session
 **Updates Made**:

+1. **Mod Renaming from PassThroughWindow to StorageWindow**
+   - Updated all namespace references from `PassThroughWindow` to `StorageWindow`
+   - Renamed class from `Building_PassThroughWindow` to `Building_StorageWindow`
+   - Updated defName in XML from `PassThroughWindow` to `StorageWindow`
+   - Renamed all project files and assemblies to use StorageWindow naming
+   - Updated AssemblyInfo and project configuration files

-1. **Version Compatibility Update**
+2. **Version Compatibility Update**
    - Updated `About.xml` supportedVersions from 1.5 to 1.6
-   - Updated `Project.csproj` assembly name from "ModTemplate" to "PassThroughWindow"
+   - Updated `Project.csproj` assembly name from "ModTemplate" to "StorageWindow"
-   - Added 1.6 storage group support in `PassThroughWindow.xml`
+   - Added 1.6 storage group support in `StorageWindow.xml`

-2. **Major Routing Optimization Implementation**
+3. **Major Routing Optimization Implementation**
-   - **Problem Identified**: Pass-through windows were acting as final storage destinations rather than intermediate transit points
+   - **Problem Identified**: Storage windows were acting as final storage destinations rather than intermediate transit points
    - **Solution Implemented**: Smart auto-forwarding system based on RimWorld's hauling AI

 ### Key Features Added